learogue/csRNAseq_project/Tutorial/README.md

 ![Window 5](Images_tutorial/7.png)

 ### Create objects
 The next step is creating object from the matrix.
-An information window will open and explain the nexte step.
+An information window will open and explain the next step.

 ![Window 6](Images_tutorial/8.png)